 While armor patterns do not end up as a visible part of your final costume, creating them will be an amazing help in defining the shape and size of your final piece.
 They are basically the sketch of your finished artwork—you can’t live without them.
 If you feel really impatient you can obviously just start playing around with material, but having a plan is never a bad idea.
-Luckily there is an easy, quick and cheap way to get a perfect pattern for almost every armor piece you can imagine.
+Luckily there is an easy, quick and cheap way to get a basic cosplay pattern for almost every armor piece you can imagine.
 All you need is some plastic wrap, duct tape, a marker and paper.
-Additionally a helping hand of a friend is really useful since cutting yourself free is sometimes more tricky than you might imagine.
+Additionally a helping hand of a friend is really useful since cutting yourself free is sometimes tricky.

 Step One: Wrap Your Arm in Plastic Wrap

 Wrap the part of your body that you want to get armored.
 In this example, it’s your right forearm.
 Plastic wrap is perfect for this job, so just cover your arm with one or two tight layers.
 Make sure to add a few more inches (or several centimeters) over your wrist and elbow.

 Press the plastic wrap piece down securely to make sure it fits well around your arm.
 Grab a roll of duct tape.
 Instead of turning your arm into a tape tornado with one long strip, just tear off short tape pieces and place them evenly on all sides of your wrapped forearm.
 Try to avoid getting big wrinkles since they might distort your pattern.

 Step Three: Mark the Centerline of the Pattern

 Grab a marker and draw your desired bracer shape on the duct tape.
 It’s a good idea to start with a middle line on the inner side of your forearm.
 Make a dot on the inner side of your wrist and one at the crook of your arm and simply connect both with a straight line.